-Our Bike Clubs are free, earn-a-bike, after-school programs where 9 to 12 year olds from families with a low income learn safe riding skills, basic bike maintenance, and have the chance to build their confidence as cyclists.
-By working hard throughout the course of the 12-session program, participants earn their own refurbished bicycle and new lock, tire levers, patch kit, and helmet to take home!
+Our Bike Clubs are earn-a-bike, after-school programs where 9 to 12 year olds from families with low incomes learn safe riding skills, basic bike maintenance, and have the chance to build their confidence as cyclists.
+By working hard throughout the course of the 12-session program, participants earn their own refurbished bicycle, new lock, tire levers, patch kit, and helmet to take home.

 Why is the program so successful?

-Many of the youth we work with do not have access to safe bicycles and cannot afford to get their bicycles repaired.
+Many of the kids we work with do not have access to safe bicycles and cannot afford to get their bicycles repaired.
 Through our program, participants learn to identify problems with their bikes and to perform minor repairs on their own.
-It has been our experience that program participants share their knowledge by showing their friends, neighbors and relatives what they’ve learned and by assisting their peers with bike repair.
+Program participants share their knowledge by showing their friends, neighbors and relatives what they’ve learned and by assisting their peers with bike repair.
 Our programs have set the standard for teaching bike safety and maintenance to youth.
 Over 90% of participants successfully complete the program.
 This success stems from the experiential nature of the program.
 Bike Club participants learn mechanical skills, teamwork, problem solving, and responsibility.
 Participants go on group rides through their neighborhoods, expanding their view of the community they belong to while getting the exercise they need in order to be healthy students.

 Who can participate?